MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcfontcombobox-class.md

 ```

 ### Remarks
- Set this member to `TRUE` to direct the framework to use the same font to draw each item label.
-Set this member to `FALSE` to direct the framework to draw each item label with the font whose name is the same as the label.
-The default value of this member is `FALSE`.
+ Set this member to TRUE to direct the framework to use the same font to draw each item label.
+Set this member to FALSE to direct the framework to draw each item label with the font whose name is the same as the label.
+The default value of this member is FALSE.

 ##  <a name="selectfont"></a>  CMFCFontComboBox::SelectFont
  Selects the font that matches the specified criteria from the font combo box.